Robotic telescope: Amateur robotic telescopes

 Meanwhile, ASCOM users designed ever more capable master control systems.
 Papers presented at the Minor Planet Amateur-Professional Workshops (MPAPW) in 1999, 2000, and 2001 and the International Amateur-Professional Photoelectric Photometry Conferences of 1998, 1999, 2000, 2001, 2002, and 2003 documented increasingly sophisticated master control systems.
 Some of the capabilities of these systems included automatic selection of observing targets, the ability to interrupt observing or rearrange observing schedules for targets of opportunity, automatic selection of guide stars, and sophisticated error detection and correction algorithms.

 Remote telescope system development started in 1999, with first test runs on real telescope hardware in early 2000.
 RTS2 was primary intended for Gamma ray burst follow-up observations, so ability to interrupt observation was core part of its design.
 During development, it became an integrated observatory management suite.
 Other additions included use of the Postgresql database for storing targets and observation logs, ability to perform image processing including astrometry and performance of the real-time telescope corrections and a web-based user interface.
 RTS2 was from the beginning designed as a completely open source system, without any proprietary components.
 In order to support growing list of mounts, sensors, CCDs and roof systems, it uses own, text based communication protocol.
 The RTS2 system is described in papers appearing in 2004 and 2006.

 The Instrument Neutral Distributed Interface (INDI) was started in 2003.
 In comparison to the Microsoft Windows centric ASCOM standard, INDI is a platform independent protocol developed by Elwood C. Downey of ClearSky Institute to support control, automation, data acquisition, and exchange among hardware devices and software frontends.

-By 2022 two French companies introduced portable robotic telescopes for amateur use.
-They have a built in camera, motors, and a controller with Wi-fi connection to a provided smartphone app.
-The phone also shows what the camera sees, building an image by image stacking as the user watches.
-They have no eyepiece tube or provision for use by eye.
-When opened and started, they orient themselves by the stars, and the app offers objects for observation.